User Modeling

 Persona development begins with assumptions about user profiles, based on data from initial market research.
 Through interviews and observation, researchers expand and validate the profiles by identifying goals, motivations, contextual influences, and typical user stories for each profile.
 Having a fictional person (persona) representing a profile grounds the design effort in “real users.”

-For each persona, the description typically includes:
+For each persona, the user modeling description typically includes:

 Between 5 and 8 personas are manageable for design projects.
 For lower priority user profiles, combination personas may suffice.